1. Compliment an Employee Complaint Against

 • Stay alert and aware of activity in their area

-Neighborhood Watch is effective because it reduces opportunities for crime to happen—it doesn’t rely on changing the criminal's mindset, but instead focuses on community vigilance and involvement.
+Neighborhood Watch is effective because it reduces opportunities for crime—it focuses on community vigilance rather than changing criminal behavior.

 Heading out of town for the holidays or planning an extended trip?
 Let us help keep your home safe while you’re away.
 The Springfield Police Department offers a free Vacation Check (Extra Patrol) service, where officers will periodically patrol around your residence during your absence.